taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 **Main Features:**
 - Accept a destination name or geographic coordinates as input
-- Send a request to the OpenTripMap API via the Express backend
+- Send a request to SerpAPI via the Express backend
 - Display a list of attractions with name, category, and description
 - Allow users to browse attractions by category type

-**Related Technology:** Flutter, Node.js + Express REST API, OpenTripMap API
+**Related Technology:** Flutter, Node.js + Express REST API, SerpAPI

-**Related Database or Cloud Service:** OpenTripMap API (external, no local database storage required)
+**Related Database or Cloud Service:** SerpAPI (external, no local database storage required)

 ---